AT&T: Media pivot and divesture

 As of 2019, AT&T is the world's largest telecommunications company.
 AT&T is also the largest provider of mobile telephone services and the largest provider of fixed telephone (landline) services in the United States.
 In September 2019, activist investor Elliott Management revealed that it had purchased $3.2 billion of AT&T stock (a 1.2% equity interest), and had pushed for the company to divest assets to improve its share value.
 On March 4, 2020, AT&T announced its intent to perform major cost-cutting moves, including cuts to capital investment, and plans to promote AT&T TV (which officially launched nationally on March 2) as its primary pay television service offering.
 AT&T stated it would still primarily promote DirecTV "where cable broadband is not prevalent", and as a specialty option.
 On April 24, 2020, AT&T announced that effective July 1, 2020, company COO John Stankey would replace Randall L. Stephenson as CEO of AT&T. It was also acknowledged that AT&T's acquisitions of DirecTV and Time Warner had by this point resulted in a massive debt burden of $200 billion for the company.

 As a result of planned cost cutting programs, the sale of Warner Bros.
 Interactive Entertainment was proposed, but ultimately abandoned due to COVID-19 pandemic-related growth in the video gaming industry, as well as a positive reception to upcoming DC Comics, Lego Star Wars, and Harry Potter titles from fans and critics.

 Crunchyroll was sold to Sony's Funimation for in December 2020, with the acquisition closing in August 2021.
 On February 25, 2021, AT&T announced that it would spin-off DirecTV, U-Verse TV, and DirecTV Stream into a separate entity, selling a 30% stake to TPG Capital (owners of Astound Broadband cable), while retaining a 70% stake in the new standalone company.
 The deal was closed on August 2, 2021.
 On May 17, 2021, AT&T announced plans to relinquish its equity interest in WarnerMedia, and have it merge with Discovery, Inc. in a deal to establish a new media company.
 Electronic Arts, which was a bidder in the proposed sale of Warner Bros Interactive Entertainment, purchased the mobile gaming studio Playdemic from WBIE for in June 2021.
 In September 2021, Fox Corporation acquired TMZ from WarnerMedia in a deal worth about $50 million with TMZ being operated under the Fox Entertainment division.

 On December 21, 2021, AT&T announced that they had agreed to sell Xandr (and AppNexus) to Microsoft for an undisclosed price.
 The deal was completed in June 2022.
 On April 8, 2022, the spinoff of WarnerMedia and its subsequent merger with Discovery, Inc. to form Warner Bros.
 Discovery was completed.
 As a result of this merger, HBO Max and other video services were dropped from AT&T's unlimited plan offering.
+On July 2, 2025, AT&T and TPG Capital closed the sale of the remaining 70% stake in DirecTV.